 With energy efficient upgrades, there are plenty of large tasks throughout the home to contend with - but upgrading the water efficiency of your bathroom is easy.

-Most modern showerheads and faucet aerators do not require extensive plumbing installation, are low cost, and take less than an hour to complete.
+Most modern showerheads and faucet aerators do not require extensive plumbing installation, are low cost, and take less than an hour to install.

 FAQ